MagnusThome/RejsaRubberTrac/3Dprint/README.md

 # Separate sensor enclosure

+The mounting rings have three threaded plus three un-threaded holes.
+You need three M4 screws but normally you do not need any nuts.

 You can stack multiple mounting rings on top of each other with longer screws to get the sensor mounted further behind or further above whatever you are mounting it on.

 Printable STL files: